-If you are using the French Press to prepare your cup of steeped coffee, be careful not to use a coffee ground that is too fine.
+If you are using the French Press to prepare your cup of steeped coffee, be careful not to use a ground that is too fine.
 This can result in a clogged metal filter that is difficult to plunge.

 A little experimentation is needed here.

 If you are using a fine grind, try reducing your brew time by 30 seconds.
 If you are using a coarser grind, try increasing your brew time by 30 seconds.

 The best cup of coffee is one that is evenly balanced.

 An over-extracted cup of coffee will taste dull and bitter.
 An under-extracted cup will taste overpowering and acidic.

 Experiment with the brewing time by 30-second intervals.
-Or, adjust the coffee to water ratio to get the coffee taste that most appeals to you.
+Or, adjust the coffee to water ratio to get the taste that most appeals to you.

-How long does coffee need to steep if you are using a French Press and the Clever Dripper the factor that lends most weight to the steeping time is how fine or coarse the coffee grounds are.
+How long does coffee need to steep if you are using a French Press and the Clever Dripper?
+The factor that lends most weight to steeping time is how fine or coarse the grounds are.

-Remember, the finer the coffee ground the less brewing time needed, and vice versa.
+Remember, the finer the ground, the less brewing time is needed, and vice versa.